Mauro Molina (Argentine footballer)

-Mauro Julián Molina (born 29 July 1999) is an Argentine professional footballer who plays as a forward for Temperley, on loan from Independiente.
+Mauro Julián Molina (born 29 July 1999) is an Argentine professional footballer who plays as a forward for Sportivo Dock Sud.

 Career

 Molina joined Independiente's youth system in 2005.
 He began his senior career with the club in the Primera División in 2017.
 His professional debut came on 9 December, appearing for the final moments of a 1–2 win over Arsenal de Sarandí.
 Seven appearances followed across 2018–19, as did his first senior goal in a 4–0 Copa Argentina win over Atlas on 6 March 2019.
 Molina didn't feature competitively in 2019–20, partly due to injury and the COVID-19 pandemic.
 In September 2020, Molina was loaned to Primera B Nacional with Temperley.

 On 15 February 2022, Molina joined Primera Nacional club Quilmes until the end of the year.

 Personal life

 In August 2020, it was announced that Molina had tested positive for COVID-19 amid the pandemic; he isolated with mild symptoms.